 With this course of study, you can obtain the designation of master science teacher and the add-on endorsement in earth science in addition to improving your classroom expertise through advanced training in science content areas.

-The program is a collaborative initiative between the School of Sciences and the School of Education and Human Development.
+The program is a collaborative initiative between the School of Sciences and the College of Education, Leadership Studies, and Counseling.

 Our program includes: